villevaltonen/gymlog-client/README.md

 ## GYMLOG-CLIENT

 This is an simple user interface for [gymlog-go](https://github.com/villevaltonen/gymlog-go).
-The client application is built with React and Redux.
+The client application is built with React.

 ### Run the application